tweag/nickel/doc/manual/contracts.md

 let x = (1 + 1 | Number) in x
 ```

-Contract can also be attached to identifiers in a definition:
+Contracts can also be attached to identifiers in a definition:

 ```nickel
 # let-binding: equivalent to the previous example